 Please note that all of our beds are occupied, and we currently are not accepting new individuals from outside the Big Bend (8 county) region for overnight stay.
 The Big Bend region consists of Franklin, Gadsden, Jefferson, Leon, Liberty, Madison, Taylor, and Wakulla counties in Florida.

 You do not need to receive emergency temporary shelter from The Kearney Center to receive these services, however, you will need to register as a client in the arrival lobby.

 Daytime services include laundry, showers, access to telephones and computers, access to case management, and counseling from partnering agency representatives on-site.

 *Attention Care Facilities (Hospitals, ALFs, Psychiatric facilities, Behavioral Health institutions, etc.)

 We consider every reasonable attempt to coordinate discharge of a patient or client from your facility to the Kearney Center.
 To facilitate this, we require that discharge planning and coordination begin by contacting The Kearney Center during normal business hours (8:00am- 4:30pm, Monday-Friday) at 850-792-9000.
 Please ask to speak with the Director of Daytime Programs or Director of Emergency Shelter Operations.

-In order for clients to be successful at The Kearney Center, they must be currently living in the Big Bend (8 county) region, which consists of: Franklin, Gadsden, Jefferson, Leon, Liberty, Madison, Taylor, and Wakulla counties.
+In order for clients to be accepted from a local care facility, an individual must be a current resident of the Big Bend (8 county) region, which consists of: Franklin, Gadsden, Jefferson, Leon, Liberty, Madison, Taylor, and Wakulla counties.

 They must also meet minimum requirements in order to help them move to more permanent housing.
 Clients must be able to perform their activities of daily living (ADLs) on their own.
 These include, but are not limited to: bathing, grooming, feeding, toilet use, mobility, bedding transfers.
 If clients cannot complete these or related tasks on their own and without assistance from others, they will not be admitted to The Kearney Center.

 Finally, any patient being discharged to our facility must have completed The Kearney Center Discharge Agreement & Release of Information document.
 This form can be found here and must be faxed or emailed to The Kearney Center representatives outlined above before any acceptance or denial can be made.